michalboruch/proxy-vue-django-example/README.md

 # VUE 3 and Django Integration Example

+This is raw and imperfect, don't try it at home.

 1. Add vue-django.com to the `etc/hosts` (map to localhost)
 2. Run with `docker-compose up --build`
 3. Go to http://vue-django.com